-Now one of L.A.'s most treasured summer traditions, Barnsdall Park’s wine tastings regularly attract sell-out crowds.
-Perched atop Olive Hill in the west lawn of historic Hollyhock House (which you can tour during the evening for $12), the Barnsdall Friday fundraisers include fine selections of boutique wines provided by Silverlake Wine with a spectacular sunset and 360-degree views of the city.
+Now one of L.A.’s most treasured summer traditions, Barnsdall Park’s wine tastings regularly attract sell-out crowds.
+Perched atop Olive Hill in the west lawn of historic Hollyhock House (which you can tour during the evening for an additional $15), the Barnsdall Friday fundraisers include fine selections of boutique wines provided by Silverlake Wine with a spectacular sunset and 360-degree views of the city.
 Bring along a blanket and a picnic basket, or just nosh on the variety of food trucks parked up there.
 Though there used to be lots of kids running around, the event lawn is now 21-and-up—perfect for a date night.
-Proceeds support the park's art programs and historic renovations.
+Proceeds support the park’s art programs and historic renovations.

 Dine out without digging too deep into your wallet at Little Dom's Monday night supper, where a three-course meal goes for an affordable $18.
 Each week the menu changes—some weeks it might feature pasta, others it could highlight roast chicken—but the lineup always includes an appetizer, entrée and dessert.
 Drinks are discounted, too: snag a bottle of red or white for $18, or a Pabst Blue Ribbon for $3.
 Check Little Dom's website for the most updated Monday night menu.